TiloW/ocm-validator/README.md

 ## Purpose
 Given a graph `G` and a set of [Kuratowski subdivisions](http://en.wikipedia.org/wiki/Kuratowski%27s_theorem) it can be shown that the crossing number of `G` exceeds some lower bound using linear programming.
 Existing algorithms are able to identify a small subset of the exponentially large set of Kuratowski subdivisions, such that the bound grows tight.
 However, all implementations lack the required readability to comprehend the supposed proof.

-The Validator will be used to track down bugs in the existing implementations and to validate generated proofs.
+The validator will be used to track down bugs in the existing implementations and to validate generated proofs.
 Sufficient readability is a major objective.

 ## Requirements
 You need one of the following linear program solvers available on your command line: